Transport in Pune: Pune Metro

 Pune Metro is a currently under construction rapid transit system to serve the cities of Pune and Pimpri-Chinchwad.
 As of March 2018, Line 1 (Pimpri-Chinchwad - Swargate) and Line 2 (Vanaz - Ramwadi) with a combined length of 31.25 km are being constructed by Maharashtra Metro Rail Corporation Limited (MahaMetro), a 50:50 joint venture of the State and Central Governments.
 Lines 1 and 2 opened on March 6, 2022 with 12 km in operation.
 Line 3, which will cover a distance of 23.3 km between Hinjawadi and Shivajinagar, has been approved by the State and Central Governments.
 The Pune Metropolitan Region Development Authority (PMRDA) will implement the project on a public–private partnership (PPP) basis, for which it has shortlisted three companies: Tata Realty and Siemens, IRB in consortium with Chinese and Malaysian companies, and IL&FS.
 The bidding for Line 3 is expected by June 2018.
 All three lines will align at the Civil Court interchange station.

 Air

 Pune Airport is an international airport at Lohegaon, operated by the Airports Authority of India.
 It shares its runways with the neighbouring Indian Air Force base.
-In addition to domestic flights to all major Indian cities, this airport serves international direct flights to Dubai (operated by Air India Express) and to Frankfurt (operated by Lufthansa).
+In addition to domestic flights to all major Indian cities, this airport serves international direct flights to Dubai (operated by SpiceJet & IndiGo), Bangkok (operated by Air India Express & IndiGo) and Singapore (operated by Air India).

 Chhatrapati Sambhaji Raje International Airport is a proposed greenfield international airport to serve the city of Pune, India.
 The airport will be located near the villages of Ambodi, Sonori, Kumbharvalan, Ekhatpur-Munjawadi, Khanwadi, Pargaon Memane, Rajewadi, Aamble, Tekwadi, Vanpuri, Udachiwadi, Singapur near Saswad and Jejuri in Purandar taluka of Pune District in the Indian state of Maharashtra.